 For many individuals, achieving U.S. citizenship is a long-held goal pursued due to the wealth of opportunities citizenship will open for the immigrant and his family.
 For many immigrants from Latin America and Asia, the U.S. school systems and universities are a particular draw.
 They may wish for their child to receive only the best education to open additional professional opportunities.

 While it is true that being a United States citizen can allow you to enjoy many of the privileges of living and working in the United States, citizenship also comes with responsibility.
 To start, the taxpayer must successfully navigate the challenges presented by the naturalization process.
 However, when you complete the naturalization process, you will experience first-hand the many benefits U.S. citizenship will bring to your life.

 Naturalization is an extremely important process that requires the attention of an experienced citizenship and immigration attorney.
 At Colombo & Hurd, our immigration attorneys can help individuals from around the world obtain U.S. citizenship by guiding them through the naturalization process.
 At Colombo & Hurd our lawyers can help you file important documents, prepare and review your citizenship application, handle any issues or problems that may arise, and prepare you for your interview with the USCIS.
-To discuss whether our experienced immigration attorneys can assist with your citizenship process, please call (407) 478-1111 today to schedule an appointment at our Orlando or Miami law offices.
+To discuss whether our experienced immigration attorneys can assist with your citizenship process, please call (407) 478-1111 today to schedule an appointment at our Orlando, Tampa, or Miami law offices.

 How Is U.S. Citizenship Obtained?